Advanced Security Cooperation (ASC)

 The Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI APCSS) in Honolulu, Hawaii will host its inaugural Comprehensive Maritime Security Cooperation (CMSC 19-1) Course from 1 to 28 August 2019.

-Fellows from partner nations’ Ministry of Foreign Affairs, Ministry of Commerce and Trade, Ministry of Defense (policy), Ministries of Environment or Agriculture (including fishing), Ministries of Transportation, port authorities, maritime law enforcement (especially Coast Guard, Marine Police, and Fisheries Enforcement), and the Military will be particularly valued in this course.
+Fellows from partner nations’ Ministry of Foreign Affairs, Ministries of Commerce or Trade, Ministry of Defense (policy), Ministries of Environment or Agriculture (including fishing), Ministries of Transportation, port authorities, maritime law enforcement (especially Coast Guard, Marine Police, and Fisheries Enforcement), and the military will be particularly valued in this course.
 Fellows will also be recruited from relevant regional bodies, international and non-government organizations.

 Transnational Security Cooperation (TSC) for senior executives